daniyalha33/inbracket_ai/README.md

 ## Official Dataset

-- We used the dataset shared in [the challenge git repository](https://github.com/abenhamadou/3DTeethSeg22_challenge).
 - Dataset consists of dental mesh obj files and corresponding ground truth json files.
-- One can also download the challenge training split data in [google drive](https://drive.google.com/drive/u/1/folders/15oP0CZM_O_-Bir18VbSM8wRUEzoyLXby)(their models are based on this data).
+- One can also download the training split data in [google drive](https://drive.google.com/drive/u/1/folders/15oP0CZM_O_-Bir18VbSM8wRUEzoyLXby)(their models are based on this data).

   - After download and unzip these zip files, merge `3D_scans_per_patient_obj_files.zip` and `3D_scans_per_patient_obj_files_b2.zip`.
 The parent path of these obj files is `data_obj_parent_directory`.
   - Apply the same to the ground truth json files(`ground-truth_labels_instances.zip` and `ground-truth_labels_instances_b2.zip`.
 The parent path of these json files is `data_json_parent_directory`).